CommunitySolidServer/configuration-generator/README.md

 If only 1 option is provided for a given choice, it will be removed from the page and instead embedded as a hidden input.

+If no options are provided, the entire block is removed, but you should also make sure to remove the corresponding imports as mentioned below to prevent unexpected behaviour.

 ### Removing imports

 The `removeImports` parameter expects an array of strings.
 Any import that starts with any of the strings in this array will be removed.